 The programme team seek to develop positive relationships with students through on going and continuous dialogue and regular communication.

-Feedback at programme level will be achieved through programme and module evaluations, mid module evaluations, end of semester evaluations and the staff student liaison committee.
-In addition, final year students will be invited to participate in the National Student Survey (NSS).
+Students will be invited to participate in the National Student Survey (NSS).
+In addition feedback at programme level will be achieved through programme and module evaluation surveys.